ChrisAxt/DIT825/README.md

 ## Description

-The main goal of the system is to provide a simple and efficient way to determine whether

-text from news articles contains some form of bias.
+The main goal of the system is to provide a simple and efficient way to determine whether text from news articles potentially contain some form of bias.

-The system uses machine learning to evaluate each sentence of a text and return a score as well as detailed evaluation for each sentence.
+The system uses machine learning to evaluate each sentence of a text and return a score as well as an evaluation for each sentence.
 More details are provided in the **Machine Learning Concept** section.

 ---